MayankDw/System_Design/AlexXu/4-Design_Rate_Miler.md

 The high-level design in Figure 4-12 does not answer the following questions:
 - How are rate limiting rules created?
 Where are the rules stored?
 - How to handle requests that are rate limited?

+**Rate limiting rules**
+Lyft open-sourced their rate-limiting component.
+We will peek inside of the component and look at some examples of rate limiting rules:

+domain: messaging
+descriptors:
+- key: message_type
+Value: marketing
+rate_limit:
+unit: day
+requests_per_unit: 5

+In the above example, the system is configured to allow a maximum of 5 marketing messages per day.
+Here is another example:
+domain: auth
+descriptors:
+- key: auth_type
+Value: login
+rate_limit:
+unit: minute
+requests_per_unit: 5

+This rule shows that clients are not allowed to login more than 5 times in 1 minute.
+Rules are generally written in configuration files and saved on disk.